 The system uses an "artificial retina" attached to a pair of glasses.
 This special sensor detects the light in front of the wearer.
 The light is then processed into electrical signals and sent to a brain implant made up of several microelectrodes positioned in the patient's brain, allowing him to "see" the light picked up by the glasses.

 Researchers from the Spanish University Miguel Hernández tested the brain implant and vision system on a 57-year-old woman completely blind for more than 16 years.
 During the experiment, the patient was able to identify shapes and shapes detected by the artificial retina - surprising advances towards the kind of bionic eyes so far only imagined by science fiction series like Star Trek.

 The team published the research, led by Prof. Eduardo Fernandez Jover, its The Journal of Clinical Investigation .

 The results of the brain implant

-“We have consistently obtained high-quality recordings from visually impaired neurons and the stimulation parameters have remained stable over time,” says Jover.
+"We have consistently obtained high-quality recordings from low vision neurons and the stimulation parameters have remained stable over time," says Jover.
 And he adds that the patient was able to "identify some letters" and even "recognize the boundaries of objects".